 The infected person should resist the urge to scratch the bites, as this may intensify the itching and cause an infection.
 Some people have adverse reactions to bed bug bites and may need to seek medical assistance.

 Complete elimination of a bed bug infestation may be difficult without the services of a knowledgeable licensed pest control operator.
 It may take numerous treatments to gain control of an infestation.

-Although directly spraying bed bugs with diluted rubbing alcohol can kill them, DO NOT spray alcohol on any absorbent item, such as clothing, drapery or bedding, or on any item or area that may be near an open flame.
+Although directly spraying bed bugs with diluted rubbing alcohol can kill them, DO NOT spray alcohol on any absorbent item, such as bedding, carpeting, clothing, drapery, flooring or any item or area that may be near an open flame.

 An extensive heat treatment of your home or apartment may be necessary if numerous rooms or parts of the dwelling are infested.

 Bed bugs are best treated using a combination of practices, including inspection, monitoring, reducing clutter, using physical barriers, and carefully applying pesticides if needed.

 This type of comprehensive pest control strategy is called Integrated Pest Management (IPM).
 This approach includes a number of activities any homeowner or renter can do themselves, such as: